aws/aws-advanced-python-wrapper/docs/development-guide/DevelopmentGuide.md

 ### Performance Tests

-The Python Wrapper has 2 types of performance tests:
+The AWS Advanced Python Driver has 2 types of performance tests:
-- benchmarks measuring the AWS Python Driver's overhead when executing simple Python methods using pytest-benchmark
+- benchmarks measuring the AWS Advanced Python Driver's overhead when executing simple Python methods using pytest-benchmark
 - manually-triggered performance tests measuring the failover and enhanced failure monitoring plugins' performance under different configurations

 ### Running the Tests